Flash3001/MPAndroidChart.Xamarin/README.md

 # MPAndroidChart.Xamarin.Android
-A Xamarin.Android port for MPAndroidChart by Philipp Jahoda
+A Xamarin.Android binding for MPAndroidChart by Philipp Jahoda

 For more information go to https://github.com/PhilJay/MPAndroidChart